-They are also called Sigiriya Fortress that sits in the northern Matale District near Dambulla’s town in Central Sri Lanka.
+They are also called Sigiriya Fortress that sits in the northern Matale District near Dambulla’s town.
 Considered as a UNESCO World Heritage Site, get ready to be amazed by the 360-view after climbing the 1,200 stairs to the top.
-On top of this rock was King Kashyapa’s palace, according to an ancient Sri Lankan chronicle.
+On top of this rock was King Kashyapa’s palace, according to an ancient chronicle.

 Reaching the top is not that hard since the right paths and stairs are already built.
 This 200-meter square-shaped rock is home to murals, gardens, a swimming pool, and a palace.
 The climb will take you 45 minutes, it also depends on your pace, and it's better to visit here in the morning when there’s less crowd.
 Once you reach the top, tour around the rock for 2-3 hours.

 - If you are coming from The Gal Vihara, travel time is only more than an hour.